lauranemarco/lauranemarco.github.io/index.md

 ### Outreach
-I care about outreach and believe in the importance of sharing my work with the younger generations to get them interested in the subject.
+I care about outreach and believe in the importance of sharing my work with the younger generations to get them interested in my field.
 I took part in the following outreach talks for EPFL :
 - Thementag Gymnasium Thun - April 7th 2022 : A Journey through the history of cryptography - workshop of 1h30 adressed at high school students in their final years, with a large range of backgounds (scientific and non scientific).